repasscloud/lunavpn-www/app/content/english/pages/faq.md

 LunaVPN is your versatile digital companion.
 With LunaVPN, you can:

-- Conceal your actual IP address and browse the web discreetly.
+- Conceal your actual IP address and browse the web discreetly from prying eyes.
-- Safeguard sensitive data (like online banking details or social media passwords) with robust VPN encryption.
+- Safeguard sensitive data (like online banking details or social media passwords) with robust VPN encryption on public or private networks.
 - Easily access your preferred websites and social media networks, even if they're restricted.
 - Enjoy secure and unlimited streaming and downloads while staying completely anonymous.
-- Unlock online discounts for your shopping adventures.
+- Unlock online discounts for your shopping adventures by changing your region IP address.

 ## LunaVPN Subscriptions

-### Flexible Subscription Options
+### Flexible Subscription Plans at LunaVPN

-At LunaVPN, we offer a range of subscription plans, including 30-day, 60-day, 90-day, and 1-year options.
-You can choose the plan that suits your needs best.
-If you ever decide to cancel your subscription before it expires, simply contact us, and we'll refund the remaining period of your plan.
-We believe in flexibility and want you to have full control over your LunaVPN experience.
+LunaVPN offers a variety of subscription plans, including 30-day, 60-day, 90-day, 180-day, and 1-year options.
+You can select the plan that aligns with your requirements.
+Should you opt to cancel your subscription before its completion, reach out to us, and we'll provide a prorated refund based on the remaining days of your plan.
+We value flexibility and want to ensure you have complete control over your LunaVPN experience.

 ### What's Included in Your LunaVPN Subscription?